How to Use Digital Signage

-Modern digital signage software like Navori QL can be extended far beyond their current form.
+Modern digital signage software like Navori QL can be extended far beyond its current form.
 You can automate any task using the QL Server SDK, and entirely bypass the software’s user interface.

 Managing a digital signage network used to be complicated, and time intensive.
 It required a lot of knowledgeable staff.
 Automation is changing all of that.
 We’re now in the era of machine-to-machine (M2M), and the Internet of Things (IoT) where computers and software interact with each other to automate processes that previously required human intervention.

 Navori engineers provided QL with the ability to interact with external devices and processes.
 The QL Server SDK has all the features required to interface with M2M and IoT applications.
 While QL continues to evolve and add new features over time, it’s already future-proof.

-The days of manually adding content, or changing playlists is over.
+The days of manually adding content, or changing playlists are over.
 Now, your QL Server powered digital signage network can perform all these tasks based on sales volumes, temperature, overstocks, and more.
 There is no need for someone to effect any changes, QL simply receives instructions based on an external database or program and executes it.

 This level of automation is critical for large display networks, and the results are measurable.
 When you automate your digital signage programming, you lower your operating costs (OPEX) and increase your key performance indicators (KPI).
 This is the next big trend in digital signage.